You try and try to ignore.

 People who like Shadow the Hedgehog the normal amount: me.

 Being a dumbass, I remained focussed on university and put surgery on the back burner until after finals.
 This wasn’t a problem for WPATH paperwork, which needs to be submitted to the surgeon’s office within 3 months prior to the surgery date, because I see a clinical psychologist on the regular for reasons unrelated to hedgehogs because I’m normal about those.
-However, do keep in mind that there are different types of psychologists who may be willing to submit the documentation but it can only be provided by either a clinical psychologist, or a psychiatrist (it’s also possible this could become irrelevant if the assessment process is phased out; allegedly there is currently one surgeon in Sydney who does not require it).
+However, do keep in mind that there are different types of psychologists who may be willing to submit the documentation but it can only be provided by either a clinical psychologist, or a psychiatrist (it’s also possible this could become irrelevant if the assessment process is phased out; allegedly there is currently one surgeon in the country who does not require it).

 While the WPATH Assessment was fine, I did get caught out when attempting to access Compassionate Release of Superannuation through the ATO; this needs to be signed off under mental health by a GP and a psychiatrist- cannot be a psychologist.
 It paid off to have switched GP clinics at this point because my new doctor knew a guy who knew the paperwork and routinely holds short-notice appointments for paperwork reasons.
 It cost around $500 for the appointment and was able to be held via Telehealth within two weeks of referral.

 Paperwork submitted and time ticking out, I got a call from the ATO who were positively bamboozled to discover that they did not have my full legal name on record.
-If you’ve seen my full legal name you’ll understand, I know I should change it to better avoid these exact shenanigans, but please consider: it’s funnier if I don’t.
-It was able to be corrected over the phone without too much trouble and from there the paperwork was submitted to the superannuation company who were also shockingly helpful and easy to communicate with.
+If you’ve seen my full legal name you’ll understand, I know I should change it to better avoid these exact issues (shout out to that one time at the bank), but please consider: it’s funnier if I don’t.
+It was able to be corrected over the phone without too much trouble; everything was otherwise correctly set up so it hadn’t caused problems before, but with a substantial slab of superannuation coming out they do need to be wary of potential fraud.

-- Surgeon and anaesthetist were paid in advance, about $8,000(AUD) and $2,000(AUD) respectively.
+• Surgeon and anaesthetist were paid in advance, about $8,000(AUD) and $2,000(AUD) respectively.

-- The hospital was paid on admission, about $5,000(AUD).
+• The hospital was paid on admission, about $5,000(AUD).

-- Prescriptions were paid on discharge, about $30(AUD).
+• Prescriptions were paid on discharge, about $30(AUD).

-- Followed by some pathology costs, about $200(AUD).
+• Followed by some pathology costs sent by mail, about $200(AUD).

 Admission was at 06:30 on the 19th, I’d stayed at my parents’ place the night before partly so they could drive and partly to get the cat settled in as we were staying with them until the 28th.